Samuel107/telekinesis-project/README.md

 ## Goal:

 The main goal of this project is to properly implement working VR aspects into a program.
+I am not focusing on visual aspects or 100% perfect audio.
+The main focus will be creating scripts that manipulating objects in different ways.

 The next stage is to use these VR aspects to create something.
 This will be another project in the future.